Doctoral Studies

 Candidates may ask the Dean of the Faculty of Humanities and Social Sciences (KSF) in writing for a leave of absence from doctoral studies (ksf).
 Requests must be submitted to the Dean by 15th September (for the autumn semester) or 15th February (for the spring semester) at the latest.
 A leave of absence lasts for a maximum of two semesters.
 No registration fees are due during this period and no doctoral study achievements (such as progress reports) must be rendered to the GSL.
 During the leave of absence, the candidates may not apply for financial support from the GSL, may not apply for initiation of the doctoral examintation procedure and may not participate in GSL courses. @ unilu.ch

-Preliminary remark:The path to the completion of the doctoral studies leads via the so-called “initiation of the doctoral examination procedure” – i.e. the start of graduating the doctorate after the submission of the dissertation by the doctoral candidate.
+Preliminary remark:The path to the completion of the doctoral studies leads via the “initiation of the doctoral examination procedure” – i.e. the start of graduating the doctorate after the submission of the dissertation by the doctoral candidate.
 This process is regulated in § 7 of the PhD Regulations.
 In addition, there are subject-specific requirements in the Guidelines for the PhD Regulations (please select the version that was current at the beginning of your doctoral studies).

 The following steps describe how the doctoral examination process is organized by the GSL – please read all steps carefully when planning the completion of your PhD: